mattbarnes01/NLP_toxic_comment_detector/README.md

 ## Make Predictions
 If anyone wishes to use my code and make predictions they can find a gradio interface at the bottom of the toxicity.ipynb file to experiment with the model.
 ## Other files
 labelled_data.csv is the original dataset i downloaded from Kaggle.
 Requirements.txt contains the packages required to run my code.
-Model.h5 is the saved version of my NN.
+Model.keras is the saved version of my NN.
 Toxicity.ipynb is the main file containing all my code.